sebyddd/SDVersion/README.md

     </a>
 </p>

-Objective-C library for detecting the running device's model and screen size.
+Lightweight Cocoa library for detecting the running device's model and screen size.

 With the newer  devices, developers have more work to do.
 This library simplifies their job by allowing them to get information about the running device and easily target the ones they want.